Margin Calibration for Long-Tailed Visual Recognition: Experiments

 \subsection{Further analysis}

 In this section, we conduct different experiments for further analysis.
 To be concrete, we empirically show that MARC can achieve more balanced margins and logits compared with DisAlign.
-Moreover, the class-wise accuracy of MARC is much better than the standard training baseline model on CIFAR-LT, which indicates that we can alleviate the biased prediction problem and reduce the performance gap between the head classes and the tail classes. \paragraph{Visualization of the margin and logit} In this subsection, we visualize the values of margins and logits for each class to show the effect of MARC.
-As illustrated both in Figure~\ref{fig:logits and margins cifar100}, Figure~\ref{fig:margin imagenet} and Figure~\ref{fig:logit imagenet}, before margin calibration, the margins and the logits are biased, i.e. the head classes tend to have much larger margins and logits than tail classes.
-We believe the bias in margins and logits will lead to biased predictions in long-tailed visual recognition.
-The biased margins and logits become more balanced after the margin calibration.
-This result proves that we can get more unbiased predictions by calibrating the margin.
+Moreover, the class-wise accuracy of MARC is much better than the standard training baseline model on CIFAR-LT, which indicates that we can alleviate the imbalanced prediction problem and reduce the performance gap between the head and the tail classes.

+\paragraph{Visualization of the margin and logit} In this subsection, we visualize the values of margins and logits for each class to show the effect of MARC.
+As illustrated both in Figure~\ref{fig:logits and margins cifar100}, Figure~\ref{fig:margin imagenet} and Figure~\ref{fig:logit imagenet}, before margin calibration, the margins and the logits are uncalibrated, i.e. the head classes tend to have much larger margins and logits than tail classes.
+We believe the bias in margins and logits will lead to imperfect predictions in long-tailed visual recognition.
+The margins and logits become more balanced after the margin calibration.
+This result proves that we can get better predictions by calibrating the margin.
 Moreover, as shown in Figure~\ref{fig:margin imagenet disalign} and Figure~\ref{fig:logit imagenet disalign}, MARC will obtain more balanced margins and gradients than DisAlign.
 The instability of DisAlign may be caused by their heuristic design of the combination of the calibrated logits and the origin logits.